goramartin/QueryEngine/README.md

 ## Input files

+The input files are expected to be inside "DataFiles" directory.

 ### NodeTypes.txt/EdgeTypes.txt [Json syntax]

 They consists only of an json array.
 Inside of the array, there are objects and each object represents one type ( a table ) of a node/an edge.